Samsung/tizen-docs/docs/application/dotnet/guides/notification/noti.md

 An application can use notifications to keep the user informed of important information.

-The main features of the Tizen.Applications.Notifications namespace include:
+The main features of the [Tizen.Applications.Notifications](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.Notifications.html) namespace include the following:

 -   Creating a notification